-If you are using qualityRTC user with a Twilio infrastructure and would like to have more control over the announcement played during the Call Quality test, then the best approach is using Twilio Studio (another one is by way of TwiML Bin).
+If you are using qualityRTC with a Twilio infrastructure and would like to have more control over the announcement played during the Call Quality test, then one approach is using Twilio Studio (another one is by way of TwiML Bin).

 Here are a few steps to creating and connecting a Twilio Studio flow to qualityRTC: